abdullahmitkar/deep-reading-of-a-topic/README.md

 `deep_reading` folder stores all the models that were created in the research phase with the structure as `topic_epochs` and `topic_epochs/squad` containing the 'SQUAD' files.

-[Google Drive: 926GB and counting](https://drive.google.com/drive/folders/1MjR9Xrp867WWiNNBzTObjayZPvPNKfzM?usp=sharing) We tried lot of options!
-The notebooks are in the `Google Colab` folder

 We created the `squad.py` and `lm.py` scripts to perform the respective tasks.